ivogeorg/ce-learning-progression-003-screensavers/learning-progression-with-la-schema.md

 ### Topics

-1. random(ized) behavior
+1. Random(ized) behavior
-2. stack frames: here or further along the curriculum (if so, where?)
+2. Stack frames: here or further along the curriculum (if so, where?)
-3. pass by value, pass by reference
+3. Pass by value, pass by reference
    ```javascript
    let arr : number[] = [1, 2, 3]